felixarntz/options-definitely/readme.txt

 2. PHP code to create the options page above

 == Changelog ==

+= 0.6.7 =
+* Enhanced: on WordPress 4.7 settings are now registered globally using the enhanced `register_meta()` implementation
+* Fixed: datetime and time fields no longer switch the time back by an hour automatically
+* Fixed: in datetime and date fields it is no longer possible to accidentally change the month by scrolling
+* Fixed: datetime and date fields better support locale special characters

 = 0.6.6 =
 * Fixed: select fields no longer show twice when a placeholder is specified